imagej/imagej.github.io/pages/BigStitcher_Pairwise_shift.md

 Go back to the [main page](BigStitcher#Documentation "wikilink")

-{% capture includecontent %} When calculating pairwise shifts, we use only the **overlapping parts of two views**.
-This reduces the amount of data we have to look at and speeds up the computation, but might lead to incorrect results if the initial overlap (e.g. the positions loaded from metadata or manual grid specification) of the images is too small. {% endcapture %}
+{% include warning-sidebox-right content='When calculating pairwise

-{% include warning-box content=includecontent %}
+shifts, we use only the """overlapping parts of two views""".
+This reduces the amount of data we have to look at and speeds up the computation, but might lead to incorrect results if the initial overlap (e.g. the positions loaded from metadata or manual grid specification) of the images is too small. ' %}